hzeller/beagleg/README.md

 ## APIs
 The functionality is encapsulated in independently usable APIs.

-   - `motor-interface.h` : Low-level motor move C-API to enqueue motor moves, that are executed in the PRU.
+   - `[motor-interface.h][src-motor-api]` : Low-level motor move C-API to
+      enqueue motor moves, that are executed in the PRU.

-   - `gcode-parser.h` : C-API for parsing G-Code and calls callbacks, while taking care of many internals, e.g. it automatically translates everything into metric, absolute coordinates.
+   - `[gcode-parser.h][src-gcode-api]` : C-API for parsing G-Code that calls
+      callback parse events, while taking care of many internals, e.g. it automatically translates everything into metric, absolute coordinates.

-   - `gcode-machine-control.h` : highlevel C-API to control a machine via
+   - `[gcode-machine-control.h][src-machine-ctrl]` : highlevel C-API to
-      G-Code: it reads G-Code and emits the necessary machine commands.
+      control a machine via G-Code: it reads G-Code from a stream and emits the necessary machine commands.
       Depends on the motor-interface and gcode-parser APIs.
       Provides the functionality provided by the `machine-control` binary.